Naol86/alx-higher_level_programming/0x0F-python-object_relational_mapping/README.md

-this is a python project to connect it with database using sqlalchemy
+this is python and database